Music in pornography

 Music in pornography is the non-diegetic soundtrack behind pornographic films.

-Like in other visual media, music in pornography is considered high-quality when it is unnoticed by viewer, but is nonetheless considered an integral part of the experience, enhancing the mood.
+Like in other visual media, music in pornography is considered high-quality when it is unnoticed by the viewer, but is nonetheless considered an integral part of the experience, enhancing the mood.

 Music was absent but implied in early productions.
 Sampled music followed and defined the topic with early funk sensibilities before full, live orchestrations were commissioned during the Golden Age of Porn.
 When the number of porn videos exploded in the 1970s and 1980s, publishing rates exceeded the capacity for soundtracking, and background music was often cribbed or stolen from other sources.
 With easy digital distribution in the 1990s and onward, amateur pornography returned the industry to a non-musical standard of production.

 History

 Even in the silent era, pornographic films—such as Le Coucher de la Mariée and Fatima Djamile's Coochie Coochie Dance—implied music with the stripteases and dancing of the performers.
 Once sound films were being made, the Motion Picture Production Code (MPPC) in the United States kept professional equipment away from pornographers; this left such films short and silent until the 1960s, relegating them to amateur circles.